functorz-tech/momen_doc/actions/actionflow/custom-code.md

 ## Prerequisites

-You should have a basic understanding of JavaScript, including variables, functions, loops, and conditionals.
+You should have a basic understanding of JS (Javascript), including variables, functions, loops, and conditionals.

 ## Adding Custom Code

-Currently, the "Custom Code" node in Momen Actionflow only supports JavaScript.
+Currently, the "Custom Code" node in Momen Actionflow only supports JS.

 ![Add custom code block](../../.gitbook/assets/0%20(49).png)